Affiliate links on Android Authority may earn us a commission. Learn more.

 Price: Free / $1.59

-Magic Nikon Viewfinder won’t let you control your Nikon cameras.
+Magic Universal Viewfinder won’t let you control your Nikon cameras.
 However, it can be quite useful for scouting locations and planning shoots.
 It uses your phone’s camera to emulate what shots look like on your Nikon.
 It’ll change the aspect ratio and you can even alter things like exposure.
-It’s a bit of a lame pick for Nikon apps.
-It also has the occasional bug.
-Aside from that, though, it works pretty well.
+It’s an excellent tool for setting up shots before lugging all of your camera equipment out.
+This used to be a single app for Nikon cameras but it actually works for a bunch of other models now too.

 Official Nikon apps